-Poetry In Voice is open to secondary schools across Canada, as well as CEGEPs in Quebec.
+Poetry In Voice is open to high schools across Canada and to CEGEPs in Quebec.
 Competitors must be aged 18 or younger by September 30, 2015.

-- Students must be in grades 9-12 or their equivalent.
+- Students must be attending a school in Canada.

 All competitors must be aged 18 or younger by September 30, 2015.
 Students must be in grades 9–12.
-In Quebec, students must be in secondary III, IV, or V, or in CEGEP.
+In Quebec, students must be in secondary III, IV, V, or in CEGEP.

-- National Champions (students who placed first in the English, French, or Bilingual prize stream) are not eligible to compete in the same stream in subsequent years.
+- A National Champion (a student who places first in the English, French, or Bilingual stream) is not eligible to compete in the same prize stream in subsequent years.

-- All poems must be selected from the Poetry In Voice anthology.
-The anthology includes poems written both in English and in French.
+- All poems must be selected from the Poetry In Voice / Les voix de la poesie anthology.

 Students competing in the Bilingual prize stream must select two poems:

-- A student must say the title of the poem and the poet’s name before each recitation.
+- A student must start their recitation by saying the title of the poem and the poet’s name.
 A student’s editorial comments before or after a poem are not allowed.

 JUDGING AND SCORING

-- Students’ recitations must be evaluated according to the Poetry In Voice evaluation criteria, and students must be assigned an accuracy score at every level of the contest.
+- Students’ recitations must be assessed according to the Poetry In Voice evaluation criteria, and students must be assigned an accuracy score at every level of the contest.